 Dr Carolin Kranz

-Carolin Kranz is responsible for the political and stakeholder communication of the issue nanotechnology in the Communications & Government Relations department of BASF.
+Carolin Kranz is responsible for the political and stakeholder communication of the nanotechnology issue in the Communications & Government Relations department of BASF.
 She is a member of the BASF NanoCore Team, the BASF committee responsible for the group-wide management of nanotechnology EHS and communication issues.
-Carolin Kranz hosts the BASF Dialogforum Nano.
-After a basic course in chemistry at the University of Stuttgart, Germany Dr Kranz graduated as an engineer from the Ecole Européenne des Hautes Etudes des Industries Chimiques de Strasbourg in France.
-From the Saarland University she received a Ph.D. in Chemistry in 1994.
-In 1994 she joined BASF as a R&D chemist.
-Assignments in the Corporate Communication and EHS departments with focus sustainability followed before she moved to the Government Relations department in 2006.
+She also hosts the BASF Dialog Nano forum.
+After a basic course in chemistry at the University of Stuttgart, Germany, Dr Kranz graduated as an engineer from the Ecole Européenne des Hautes Etudes des Industries Chimiques de Strasbourg in France.
+She received a PhD in Chemistry from the Saarland University in 1994 and joined BASF as an R&D chemist the same year.
+Assignments in the Corporate Communication and EHS departments with a focus on sustainability followed before she moved to the Government Relations department in 2006.
 Carolin Kranz holds mandates for BASF in several nanotechnology working groups of industry associations.